 Elena is a founder of the Polar Research and Education Library (PREL), a special library focusing on social sciences and humanities of the Polar regions.

-Elena is a member of the Association of Polar Early Career Scientists (APECS) and the Scientific Committee on Antarctic Research (SCAR).
+Elena is a member of the Association of Polar Early Career Scientists (APECS), the Scientific Committee on Antarctic Research (SCAR), and two UArctic Thematic Networks: Arctic Cultures and History (ARCH) and Arctic and Northern Governance.